 - 2 teaspoons baking soda

 - Preheat the oven to 350°.

-- In a standing mixer with the paddle attachment on high speed, cream together the butter and sugar until it becomes light and fluffy, about 4 minutes.
+- In a standing mixer with the paddle attachment on high speed, cream together the butter and sugars until it becomes light and fluffy, about 4 minutes.

 - Next, add in 1 egg at a time until it’s combined followed up with adding in the pumpkin, salt, cinnamon, nutmeg and vanilla until mixed in.

-- Slowly add in the flour until incorporated and then the flax seed meal.
+- Slowly add in the flours until incorporated and then the flax seed meal.

 - On low speed stir in the baking soda and water, and finish by folding in the walnuts and currants.